Gauge field marginal of an Abelian Higgs model: Loop expansion revisited

-We will now associate a graph to every pairing in $\hat{\mcb{G}}_{\R}(A,B)$ and define a notion of paths and loops for these graphs.
-By identifying, for every $b \in B$, the two vertices $(b,\mcb{o})$ and $(b,\mcb{i})$, there is a natural one-to-one correspondence between $\hat{\mcb{G}}_{\R}(A,B)$ and (unoriented) graphs on the vertex set $A \sqcup B$ where each vertex in $A$ (resp. $B$) is one incident to precisely one edge (resp. two edges, or with a self-loop) which come with the following additional data: for each $b$ and each incidence of $b$ to an edge $e$, one also keeps track of whether $(b,\mcb{i})$ or $(b,\mcb{o})$ is incident to $e$.
-With this point of view, we can associate to $G \in \hat{\mcb{G}}_{\R}(A,B)$ a set of unoriented ``paths'' $\CP(G)$ and ``loops''\footnote{The self-loops described in these paragraph are treated as elements of $\CL(G)$} $\CL(G)$ which carry\footnote{A loop or a path in $G$ is itself an element of $\hat{\mcb{G}}_{\R}(A',B')$ for $A' \subset A$, $B' \subset B$, the sets of vertices that are incident to the path or loop.} with them the data of how they traverse the elements of $B$.
-We give some examples below along with some useful notation for working with paths and loops.
+The ``paths'' and ``loops'' from $G$ that we will use in our formulae arise from collapsing the vertices $(b, \mcb{o})$ and $(b,\mcb{i})$ for each $b \in B$ to get an oriented graph $\tilde{G}$ on $A \sqcup B$, and then taking the paths and loops in $\tilde{G}$ along with the data of how they traverse elements of $B$.
+Recall that in $\tilde{G}$, each vertex in $A$ (resp. $B$) is one incident to precisely one edge (resp. two edges, or with a self-loop) - we also include the following additional data: for each $b$ and each incidence of $b$ to an edge $e$, one also keeps track of whether $(b,\mcb{i})$ or $(b,\mcb{o})$ is incident to $e$.
+One can think of $\mcb{o}$ and $\mcb{i}$ as referring to distinguished ``outgoing'' and ``incoming'' half-edges for a given vertex in $B$.

+With this point of view, we can associate to $G \in \hat{\mcb{G}}_{\R}(A,B)$ a set of unoriented ``paths'' $\CP(G)$ and ``loops''\footnote{The self-loops described in these paragraph are treated as elements of $\CL(G)$} $\CL(G)$ which carry\footnote{A loop or a path in $G$ is itself concretely realized as an element of $\hat{\mcb{G}}_{\R}(A',B')$ for $A' \subset A$, $B' \subset B$, the sets of vertices that are incident to the path or loop.} with them the data of how they traverse the elements of $B$.
+We give some examples below along with some useful notation for working with such paths and loops.

 Writing $A = \{a_{1},a_{2}\}$ and $B = \{b_{1},b_{2},b_{3}\}$ in the figure below we give two examples of paths that travel between the vertices $a_{1},a_{2}$ as endpoints and the three vertices of $B$ in between.
 If one reduces them to graphs on the vertex set $A \sqcup B$, the two paths below would be the same, but since we also keep track of how they traverse elements of $B$ they will be treated as distinct.